AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/system-information/language-settings.md

 ## Languages Supported in [!DNL Workfront Proof]

-Workfront Proof is available in the following languages:
+[!DNL Workfront Proof] is available in the following languages:

 * English (US / UK)
 * Brazilian (Portuguese)